re-forgedpie/OBS-clapper/README.md

 2. "Base Directory for recordings" denotes the directory for your renamed files.
 A structured folder hierarchy is adopted for clarity: Base dir/Categorization code/Date recorded_Scene_Shot_Take.

-3. If you change any setting, remember to reload the script by selecting it and hitting the reload button.

 4. Adjust the Scene, Shot, and Take numbers manually if needed.
-Please note that this requires a script reload.
+(Doesn't display current Shot/Scene number)

 ### Stream Deck Integration